o9000/tint2/README.md

 # How can I help out?

   * Report bugs and ask questions on the [issue tracker](https://gitlab.com/o9000/tint2/issues);
   * Contribute to the development by helping us fix bugs and suggesting new features.
+Please read the contribution guide: [CONTRIBUTING.md](CONTRIBUTING.md)

 # Links
   * Home page: https://gitlab.com/o9000/tint2